apache/nuttx/configs/launchxl-tms57004/README.txt

 Contents
 ^^^^^^^^

-  LEDs and Buttons
+  - LEDs and Buttons
-  Serial Console
+  - Serial Console
+  - Configurations

 LEDs and Buttons
 ================